 Our employment policies aim to make it as easy as possible for both female and male scientists to combine family life with research.
 There is childcare on the Addenbrooke’s hospital site (5 minutes from the BSU), and there are several other nurseries nearby in Cambridge which will take children from six months or younger.

-We are keen to continue to recruit the best scientists, and encourage enquiries and applications from candidates from all over the world.
+We are keen to continue to recruit the best scientists, and encourage applications from candidates from all over the world.